ashleymcnamara/ashleymcnamara/README.md

 **👩‍💼 Who I Am**: I'm the Senior Director of Developer Relations at GitHub, and I'm super passionate about community!
 **🌐 What I'm Focused On**: My role is all about nurturing a diverse and vibrant developer ecosystem across the globe.
 It's not just a job; it's a calling.
 **🚀 My Mission**: I'm here to make your GitHub experience as awesome as possible.
 From streamlining collaboration to innovating your workflow, we're invested in your success.
-**🤝 Let's Connect**: Your triumphs fuel us.
-We're all ears when it comes to providing the resources, support, and community connections you need to shine.
+**🤝 Let's Connect**: We're all ears when it comes to providing the resources, support, and community connections you need to shine.
 **🌍 Where You Can Find Me**: Although GitHub connects me globally, my roots are in the beautiful city of Seattle, WA.